 That's the message of this story.
-Jesus offers living water to women equally to men.
-Jesus offers living water to the people considered different, unclean-people who have broken the rules of Hebraic culture.
-He even offers it to the 12- who seem incapable of responding to Jesus in any way other than the literally.
-Even they-the followers of Jesus--- don't always understand that what Jesus offers-this living water-- is for EVERYONE.
+Jesus offers living water to women-equally to men.
+Jesus offers living water to the people considered abhorrent, unclean-people who have broken any number of rules of Hebraic culture.
+He even offers it to the 12 who watch-the followers of Jesus--- who clearly don't always understand that what Jesus offers-this living water-- is for EVERYONE.